34 Fun Things To Do in Melbourne with Kids [in 2023]

 • Cost: Free – although some exhibits and cinema sessions have a cost, check the website for details

-• Opening hours: Monday to Friday 12pm to 5pm, weekends 10am to 6pm
+• Opening hours: Daily 10am to 5pm

 Riding Puffing Billy is one of the best things to do in Melbourne with kids